Dragonmystic707/exalted-reincarnated/docs/Sorcery/Spells.md

 **Cost:** 3a

-Flames surround the sorcerer, whipped by their anima in to the shape of the elemental garda bird.
+Flames surround the sorcerer, whipped by their anima in to the shape of the elemental Garda bird.
 As the spell completes, it unfurls its wings, shrieking to the sky as it rushes forward in a terrifying blaze towards a point up to two zones away from the Sorcerer.